BestTimesToVisit.com Logo

 attraction

-Wake before dawn and head to the Valletta waterfront or a vantage point in Senglea to witness the sun paint the sky over the historic Three Cities of Vittoriosa, Senglea, and Cospicua.
-The ancient fortifications glow in the soft morning light, offering a peaceful and profoundly beautiful start to the day, far from the midday crowds.
+Wake before dawn and head to the Valletta waterfront or a vantage point in the Upper Barrakka Gardens to witness the sun paint the sky over the historic Three Cities of Vittoriosa, Senglea, and Cospicua.
+The ancient fortifications glow in the soft morning light, offering a peaceful and profoundly beautiful start to your day, far from the midday crowds.

 Best time: Apr-Oct